Dvorak/30-Days-of-Code-Hackerrank/README.md

 # 30-Days-of-Code-Hackerrank
-Answer of 30 Days of Code (Hackerran, C++ version) Most of the answers are based on the given code instead of rewriting.
+Solution of 30 Days of Code (Hackerran, C++ version)

+Most of the solutions are based on the given code insteading of rewriting.